Skip to content

 Any of these risks can bring a food or beverage production line to a halt.

-Here are 5 ways that SHE Software's platform can improve your health and safety programs and keep production humming along.
+Here are 5 ways that our EHS management platform can improve your health and safety programs and keep production humming along.

 1. Improve communication and reporting

-To create and sustain positive health and safety in your food and drink enterprise, engaging across the organisation is vital.
-Our safety management software, Assure, makes it easy for all workers in your organisation to engage with your health and safety team.
-Assure is designed to be simple and easy-to use so that no hazard or incident goes unrecorded, and follow-up on corrective actions is timely.
-With Assure, frontline and operational workers can use the AssureGO+ mobile application to record accidents, incidents, and near misses at the time they occur.
+To create and sustain positive health and safety in your food and drink enterprise, engaging across the organization is vital.
+Our safety management software makes it easy for all workers in your organization to engage with your health and safety team.

 Contract tracing to determine who has the coronavirus or who has been in contact with an infected person is critical for tackling COVID-19.
-Make sure you’re up to date on the latest health and safety requirements around tracking and tracing workers with Assure (here are some tips to reduce the spread).
-Live COVID-19 forms are available, and you can use AssureGO+ to push those out to your employees without delay.
+Make sure you’re up to date on the latest health and safety requirements around tracking and tracing workers Live COVID-19 forms are available, and you can use software to push those out to your employees without delay.
 Tracking absences and communicating best practices have never been easier in a time of heightened health awareness.

-An accessible and easy-to-use system for health and safety is important to reducing risk everywhere in your food and drink organisation.
-With Assure, you can complete risk assessments on the go and ensure that they’re reviewed regularly.
+An accessible and easy-to-use system for health and safety is important to reducing risk everywhere in your food and drink organization.
+You can complete risk assessments on the go and ensure that they’re reviewed regularly.
 You can even make sure your employees sign and agree that they have completed relevant training to comply with the actions in the assessment.
-Furthermore, once employees become accustomed to recording hazards and reviewing risks, their awareness and engagement into your organisation’s health and safety will increase.
+Furthermore, once employees become accustomed to recording hazards and reviewing risks, their awareness and engagement into your organization’s health and safety will increase.
 Employees will start “looking” for hazards, conduct more assessments and actually become active with safety, in turn that will enable you to learn from their outputs.

 Total management = peace of mind

-SHE Software’s health and safety management platform delivers the tools you need for total management of risks and incident.
+Evotix’s health and safety management platform delivers the tools you need for total management of risks and incident.
 You can protect your workers and facilitate the correct usage of PPE, RPE, cleaning chemicals, and equipment.
-As a result, your production line runs smoothly and you have continuous improvement procedures in place.
+As a result, your production line runs smoothly, and you have continuous improvement procedures in place.

 RELATED BLOGS